benjohnbarnes/Service/README.md

 }
 ```

 ### What is `ServiceContext`?

-`ServiceContext` is a protocol you define.
+`ServiceContext` is a protocol you will define.
 It encapsulates the common details your service creation functions need.
 Exactly what the protocol provides is determined by the way your modules perform requests.

 `ServiceContext` might frequently provide: